tangentsoft/mysqlpp/README-MinGW.txt

         mingw32-make -f Makefile.mingw

     Notice that we're using the MinGW-specific version of GNU make, not the Cygwin or MSYS versions.
 Many things will break otherwise: path separator handling, shell commands used by the Makefile, etc.

+    Speaking of Cygwin and MSYS, if you have either these or any other Unix emulation environment installed, be sure their executables aren't in the PATH when building MySQL++.
+MinGW's version of GNU make does some funny things if it thinks it's running in the presence of Unixy tools, which will break the MySQL++ build.

     Once the library is built, you should run the examples.
 At minimum, run resetdb and simple1.

     Once you're satisfied that the library is working correctly, you can run the install.bat file at the project root to automatically install the library files and headers in subdirectories under c:\mysql++.

 Cygwin and MinGW Coexistence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    It's possible to have both Cygwin and MinGW installed and build
+    It's possible to have both Cygwin and MinGW installed and build with
-    with the MinGW tools without interference from the Cygwin bits.
+    the MinGW tools without interference from the Cygwin bits.
+The main
-    The main thing you have to take care of is that MinGW's bin
+    thing you have to take care of is that MinGW's bin directory must
-    directory must precede the Cygwin bin directory in the PATH,
+    precede the Cygwin bin directory in the PATH, so that its tools are
-    so that its tools are found first.
-If you use Cygwin's bash
+    found first.
+If you use Cygwin's bash as a command shell in
-    as a command shell in preference to the DOS-like cmd.exe, you
+    preference to the DOS-like cmd.exe, you can use this shell script to
-    can use this shell script to temporarily set the environment to
+    temporarily set the environment to "MinGW mode" and make it easy to
-    "MinGW mode" and make it easy to get back to "Cygwin mode":
+    get back to "Cygwin mode":

         #!/bin/sh
         PATH=/c/mingw/bin:/c/windows:/c/windows/system32:/c/cygwin/bin